-The following is a guest post from Chris Sipola, a reader I met while we were stuck in Frankfurt after our plane back to San Francisco broke down.
+Preparing for death is something we all should do.
+The following guest post about preparing for death is by Chris Sipola, a reader I met while we were stuck in Frankfurt after our plane back to San Francisco broke down.
 We drowned our sorrows over free drinks at an airport hotel courtesy of United.
 At least we got a ~$800 travel voucher.

 The purpose of this post is to help readers prepare for a parent’s death.
 But really, this post can help someone prepare for any family member's death.